insected/bobbae_gcp-wiki/Hybrid-Multi-Cloud-And-Anthos.md

 Azure Stack is Microsoft's Azure cloud brought into an organization's own data center.
 Azure Stack is running Microsoft Hyper-V, Windows and Microsoft networking and storage.
 Azure Stack can run on qualified hardware from HPE, DELL, Cisco, Huawei and Lenovo.
 You can license Azure Stack and purchase your own hardware to install onto it.

-#### AWS Outpost approach
+#### AWS Outposts approach

 [AWS](AWS) delivers pre-configured hardware and software to the customer data center or co-location space.
 You can run VMware Cloud on AWS or run compute and storage on-premises using native AWS APIs used in the AWS cloud.
-Users can configure outpost with EC2 instances and EBS.
+Users can configure outposts with EC2 instances and EBS.
 It supports EKS, EMR, RDS, SageMaker and AWS MSK.

 #### Oracle Cloud at Customer approach